ricsanfre/pi-cluster/docs/_docs/metallb.md

 ---

-{{site.data.alerts.note}}
+{{site.data.alerts.important}} **Deprecated Technology in PiCluster project**

-Metal LB load balancer can be replaced by Cilium's LB-IPAM capability, if Cilium CNI is installed in the cluster.
-See [Cilium installation doc](/docs/cilium/)
+Kubernetes CN solution for the cluster has been migrated to Cilium in release 1.9.
+Metal LB load balancer has been replaced by Cilium's LB-IPAM capability.

+Metal-LB technology has been deprecated and this documentation is not updated anymore.

+Reasons behind this decission in [PiCluster 1.9 release announcement](/blog/2024/10/07/announcing-release-1.9/).

+See how to configure Cilium Load Balancer in: ["Cilium (Kubernetes CNI)"](/docs/cilium/).

 {{site.data.alerts.end}}